benjamminj/portfolio/README.md

 Right now I've got a small suite of [`playwright`](https://playwright.dev) tests to make sure that my website loads on a few key browsers and that nothing crazy is missing. 🙃

-To run the `playwright` tests you'll need to add the following variables to your `.env.local` file.
+To run the `playwright` tests you'll need to add the following variables to your `.env` file.

 ```bash
 # REQUIRED